Groundwater | Strategic Science Investment Fund

 This project will take the foundational techniques from our first three projects – aquifer characterisation, modelling framework and data – and address the issues affecting the quality and/or quantity of our groundwater resources.
 These issues include climate change, the land use, cultural or population scenarios, and combinations thereof.

-We are currently focussing on:
+We are currently focusing on:

 - Groundwater and climate change.
 Maps, methods and models will be applied to shed more insight in the effect of past, present and future climate (change) on our freshwater resources.